November 5, 2025

 Are you looking for ways to evaluate your product and get rid of usability problems?
 You came to the right place.
 User testing and usability testing are the two methods that involve actual users.

-Their purpose is to provide a great User Experience (UX) and Usability of a product, app, or service, based on user feedback and test results.
+Their purpose is to provide a great User Experience (UX) and an intuitive user flow, based on user feedback and test results.

 There are different types of usability methods.